jonas-peeters/EasyScoreboards/README.md

 `/esb countdown set <Seconds> <Command>`

     The `<Command>` will be executed after the countdown is over.
+    You can to anything from writing in the chat over placing a block to summon a monster.
     If you want to use quotation marks (") in the command, just replace them with single quotation marks (')